Transition support

 - maintaining relationships and seeking support

-- plan your transition into civilian life
+- plan your pathway to civilian life

 - learn about the culture of civilian workplaces

-Accessing treatment and support
+Access treatment and services

-Get your free health check
+Get your free Veteran Health Check

-You can get 1 free health check from your general practitioner (GP) if you left the forces before 1 July 2019.
+If you separated from the ADF before 1 July 2019, you can get one free health check from your general practitioner (GP).
 You can get this any time after you leave.

 Access fully funded mental health support

-Treatment while waiting on a claim
+Obtain treatment while waiting on a claim

-Access rehabilitation services
+Access DVA rehabilitation services

 Contact the Commonwealth Superannuation Corporation (CSC)